 Target Product Profile for Cutaneous Leishmaniasis

-A target product profile (TPP) for cutaneous leishmaniasis (CL) has been developed in consultations with cutaneous leishmaniasis experts, researchers and clinicians from both Old and New World.
-The TPP is being been reviewed and updated on regular bases and has been approved by the R&D team and SAC.
+A target product profile (TPP) for cutaneous leishmaniasis (CL) has been developed in consultation with cutaneous leishmaniasis experts, researchers, and clinicians from both the Old and New World.

 The main goal of the cutaneous leishmaniasis program at DNDi is to achieve short duration, safe, non-invasive, efficacious, affordable and field-friendly treatments for cutaneous leishmaniasis caused by L.tropica and L. braziliensis.

 |Species dependent treatment response||One treatment for All species of Leishmania||L. tropica or L. braziliensis|

 |Pregnancy||Safe in pregnancy and lactation||Category B2|

 |Complete clinical cure at 3 months from treatment onset

 ||>95% patients||60% for L. tropica